For this tutorial we do not offer a free download of the pattern.

 15. WORKING THE SLICES

-Work the slices from the top of the bag.
+Work the top layers of the bag.

 16. PREPARE THE SHOULDER STRAP